COVID-19 public health information from the US CDC |

 How did you benefit from Fogarty training?

-research skills.
-This was my baptism into research, from
+was my baptism into research, from conception of the

-the full proposal and navigating it through the research
+and navigating it through the research ethics approval

-ethics approval process.
-I then made all the logistical
+process.
+I then made all the logistical arrangements

-arrangements to undertake the study and to collect the
+to undertake the study and to collect the relevant

-relevant data, analyze it and write the paper.
-It gave me
+data, analyze it and write the paper.
+It gave me a good

 How did you progress on the research track?